openpharma/clinsight/README.md

 `ClinSight` provides a production-ready and easy-to-use application for medically monitoring patient safety and data integrity throughout clinical trials.
-It provides a smart review platform and interactive visualizations, creating a patient overview that usually cannot be achieved through native EDC interfaces.
+The application provides a smart review platform and interactive visualizations, creating an efficient patient overview that usually cannot be achieved through native ‘Electronic Data Capture’ (EDC) interfaces.

 ## Primary Features